Societies Registration Act, 1860

-The Societies Registration Act, 1860 is a legislation in British India which allows the registration of entities generally involved in the benefit of society – education, health, employment etc.
+The Societies Registration Act, 1860 (Act No. 21 of 1860) is a legislation in British India which allows the registration of entities generally involved in the benefit of society – education, health, employment etc.

 The British Indian Empire, with a wish to encourage such activities and to promote the formal organisation of groups of like minded people, incorporated the Act 21 of 1860, in other words, the Societies Registration Act, 1860 (21 of 1860), which came into force on 21 May 1860.

 In post-independence India, the Act continues until today and being an Act of Parliament, comes under the Right to Information Act, wherein the government is legally responsible to give any information requested by any citizen of India with respect to any society.

 In Bangladesh, Burma and Pakistan, all previously part of the British Raj, the Act also continues.
 In Brunei, Hong Kong, Malaysia and Singapore, similar legislations for the registration of societies are also in place.

 Background

-The Indian Societies Registration Act of 1860 was enacted under the British Raj in India, but is largely still in force in India today.
+The Societies Registration Act, 1860 was enacted under the British Raj in India, but is largely still in force in India today.
 It provides for the registration of literary, scientific and charitable societies.

-Under the Act societies may be formed, by way of a memorandum of association, by any seven or more people associated for any literary, scientific or charitable purpose.
+Under the act societies may be formed, by way of a memorandum of association, by any seven or more people associated for any literary, scientific or charitable purpose.
 The memorandum of association has to be filed with the Registrar of Societies.
 The memorandum has to contain the name of the society, its objects, and the names, addresses, and occupations of the members of the governing body, by whatever name it may be called, duly signed for consent by all the members forming the society.
 A copy of the rules and regulations of the society also has to be filed along with the memorandum of association.
 A fee of rs.
 50 is payable in cash, for registration.

-Closing of a Registered Society
+Closing of a registered society

 A society is legally registered under the Societies Registration Act, 1860.
-The Indian Societies Registration Act of 1860 was enacted under the British Raj in India, but is largely still in force in India today.
+The act was enacted under the British Raj in India, but is largely still in force in India today.
 It provides for the registration of literary, scientific and charitable societies.
-Under the Act societies may be formed, by way of a memorandum of association, by any seven or more people associated for any literary, scientific or charitable purpose.
+Under the act societies may be formed, by way of a memorandum of association, by any seven or more people associated for any literary, scientific or charitable purpose.
 The memorandum of association has to be filed with the Registrar of Societies.
 The memorandum has to contain the name of the society, its objects, and the names, addresses, and occupations of the members of the governing body, by whatever name it may be called, duly signed for consent by all the members forming the society.